How to Apply

 An online application to the Master’s Degree Program in Speech-Language Pathology must be completed through CSDCAS (Communication Sciences and Disorders Centralized Application Service.
 CSDCAS will open for UC graduate applications on September 15.

-All applications must have a COMPLETE status and Official GRE scores (if submitting) in CSDCAS by January 5th, 11:59 PM; no exceptions.
-Although applications do not need to be verified by this date, we strongly encourage early submission to ensure transcripts and GRE scores are received by CSDCAS in a timely fashion.
+All applications must have a COMPLETE status and Official GRE scores in CSDCAS by January 5th, 11:59 PM; no exceptions.
+Although applications do not need to be verified by this date, we strongly encourage early submission to ensure transcripts and GRE scores are received by CSDCAS in a timely fashion. ** Please note the deadline indicates that your application needs to be marked as complete not as submitted by the January 5th deadline.**

 Please note, academic updates with grades from fall term only are allowed through January 5th.
 Academic updates are strongly encouraged but not required.